-We know that searching for an MBA online can be time-consuming, so to help you we have put together this comprehensive guide.
-Plus, everything is neat and organized, which means you will be able to skim through and find what you are looking for quickly.
+We know that searching for an MBA online can be time-consuming, so we have put together this comprehensive guide to help you.

 Online MBA Programs in Wisconsin

 Online MBA programs in Wisconsin generally contain the same courses, curriculum, and objectives as their on-campus counterparts.

 1. University of Wisconsin-Eau Claire

 The online MBA program by the University of Wisconsin MBA Consortium has been listed in the top 10 Best Online Graduate Business Programs by US News & World Report.
 It has also been named as a Best Buy MBA by GetEducated.com.
 To graduate, you need to accumulate a total of 30 credits in two-and-a-half to three years.
 The average class size is 24 students, offering a good student-to-teacher ratio.
 The program is 100% online, with no on-campus visits required.

 Eligibility requirements for the program include a baccalaureate degree from an accredited college or university, a cumulative undergraduate GPA of at least 2.75 (on a 4.0 scale), a GMAT score of 475 or above, or a comparable GRE score.
 You may begin the program in the fall, spring, or summer semesters.